What historically led to the rise of American teenage youth culture and paved the way for rock’n’roll is the subject of James Cosby’s latest book.

 The first few chapters are actually concise and informative, but sadly, there is generally nothing new or spectacular in the later chapters when the book’s theme, American music, teenagers and the birth of rock’n’roll, comes up.

-However, readers looking for a deep study on the history of rock’n’roll with reference to details, record production histories or the long stories behind certain developments in the 1950s may find more information in biographies of the respective musicians or in sociological volumes.
-At the same time, the title by Cosby, who is a contributor to various popular culture publications, will be useful in classroom or serve as an introduction to the vast field of musical culture of this important age for very young readers.
+Readers looking for a deep study on the history of rock’n’roll with reference to details, record production histories or the long stories behind certain developments in the 1950s may find more information in biographies of the respective musicians or in sociological volumes.
+At the same time, the title by Cosby, who is a contributor to various popular culture publications, will be useful in the classroom or serve as an introduction to the vast field of musical culture of this important age for very young readers.
 The language and rhetoric used point to such a purpose and concise publications on the era are rare.
 (This review was altered in 2018.)

 Review by Dr. A. Ebert © 2016